johnfactotum/foliate/docs/faq.md

 Tip: you can use the [`:lang()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:lang) selector to apply different styles for books in different languages.

-### The dictionary/Wikipedia/translation tool doesn't work!

-- These tools requires network access to online third party services.
-- Dictionary and Wikipedia lookup requires that the language metadata be correctly marked up in the book.
-- Dictionary and Wikipedia lookup relies on Wikimedia's REST APIs and they often have trouble extracting content from wikitext (a notoriously difficult task).

 ## Bookmarks & Annotations

 ### How are notes and bookmarks stored?